 Exercising is one of the best ways to delay perimenopause (a period of a woman’s life shortly before menopause begins).
 Physical activities help regulate hormones and also maintain the body fat.

 While some exercise is good for your body, overdoing it can cause adverse effects.
 There is an association between excessive or intense exercise and menopause.
-Excessive exercising may create a hormonal imbalance causing irregular ovulation
+Excessive exercising may create a hormonal imbalance causing irregular ovulation and may also cause early hormone depletion.

 If you stop menstruating for a month or two, even if your weight is fine, it is time to consult a doctor to know what you are doing wrong.